 Recipe FAQs

-Yes.
-You can keep them in an airtight container in the fridge for up to 4 days.
+You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 Reheat them, covered, in the microwave at 50% power.
 I don't recommend freezing the leftovers.
 The texture of the vegetables won't survive freezing and thawing - they will become mushy.

 Serving Suggestions

-I usually serve this stir fry on a bed of any of the following:
+Rice is the natural and delicious bed for any stir-fry.
+But as a low-carber, I usually serve it on a bed of any of the following:

 Recipe Card